karlhulme/jsonotron/workspaces/jsonotron-js/README.md

 ## Instantiate a Jsonotron runtime

-You will need to define some types, as per the instructions for [Jsonotron](https://github.com/karlhulme/jsonotron).
-You will then typically load the types (in a loop) into string variables that can be passed to the Jsonotron class constructor.
+You will need to define some types and some structures, as per the instructions for [Jsonotron](https://github.com/karlhulme/jsonotron).
+These resources are passed to the Jsonotron constructor.

 ```javascript
 import { Jsonotron } from 'jsonotron-js'